Diffusion for the periodic wind-tree model: Deviations for translation surfaces

 Let $X$ be a regular surface in the support of $\mu$ and $X = \bigcup R_j$ its decomposition into zippered rectangle.
-The parameters of the zippered rectangles (lengths and heights of the rectangles) give local coordinates for $\HHH(\alpha)$ in a neighborhood of $X$.
+The parameters of the zippered rectangles (lengths and heights of the rectangles) give local coordinates for $\HHH(\alpha)$ in a neighbourhood of $X$.
+In particular, we get zippered rectangles construction for surfaces near $X$ that are \emph{not} regular.
 Let $U \subset \mathcal{H}(\kappa)$ be an open set which contains $X$ and for which the zippered rectangles obtained from $X$ gives a chart of $\HHH(\alpha)$.
-In $U$, we have a trivialization of the Hodge bundle and we identify all fibers with $H^1(X;\R)$.
+In $U$, we have a trivialisation of the Hodge bundle and we identify all fibers with $H^1(X;\R)$.